top of page

 Olivier Morel, Director

-A French and American scholar and filmmaker, Olivier Morel has directed several feature-length nonfiction films (documentaries) and is the author of several books, including a graphic novel with the artist Maël.
+A French and American scholar and filmmaker, Olivier Morel has directed several feature-length nonfiction films (documentaries) and is the author of several books, including one on Hélène Cixous and a graphic novel with the artist Maël.
 He teaches in the Department of Film, Television and Theatre at the University of Notre Dame (USA).
 In Paris, France, he attended Jacques Derrida’s seminars.
 He also studied with Hélène Cixous.
 His cinematic work has received several prizes in international film festivals.
 His filmography includes On the Bridge (L'Âme en sang, Amerikas Verletzte Seelen), 97 minutes, Zadig Productions, ARTE Grand Format, 2011; Germany as Told by Christoph Hein, Vladimir Kaminer, Emine Sevgi Özdamar and Bernhard Schlink, 55 minutes, Seconde Vague Productions, ARTE, 2013; Ever, Rêve, Hélène Cixous, 118 minutes, Zadig Productions, 2018; Profils 14-18, Webdocumentary, TV5-Monde, 2019.

 Céline Nusse, Producer

 Following her master’s degree in history in 1997, Céline Nusse devoted 10 years to film production at Roche Productions, where she had the opportunity to work with many renowned documentary filmmakers such as Nino Kirtadze, Pavel Lounguine, William Karel and Patrick Jeudy.
 In 2007 she joined Zadig Productions, first as a production manager and then as a producer.
 She was appointed CEO in 2014.
 Céline works closely with Paul Rozenberg.
 Together, they have produced thirty documentaries that privilege an author’s vision.
 She has produced films by Ruth Zylberman, Nino Kirtadzé, Stan Neuman, Julie Gavras, and Charles Enderlin among others.
+Zadig productions, official website.

 Florence Guinaudeau, Executive Producer

 After completing degrees in history and journalism with a specialization in creative documentary filmmaking, Florence Guinaudeau started her career as an assistant producer in 2011.
 As an executive producer, she has worked with Céline Nusse and Paul Rozenberg.
 She has facilitated and promoted the artistic research of internationally acclaimed female filmmakers like Nino Kirtadzé, Julie Gavras and Ruth Zylberman, as well as male filmmakers like William Karel, Stan Neuman, Jérôme le Maire, Yves Jeulland, Didier Cros and Frédéric Compain.
+Zadig productions, official website.

 Gertrude Baillot, Director of Photography

 A graduate of the Fémis film school, Gertrude Baillot made her debut as a cinematographer for Claire Doyon’s feature Les lionceaux (a Cannes Film Festival selection).
 She then co-directed the film Les enfants du fond du lac for Arte television, before directing Mon voyage avec Jérémy, and more recently, Souriez, vous êtes mariés !
 As a cinematographer, she appears on the credits of many films and documentaries with directors like Esther Hoffenberg, Florence Mauro, Yacine Baday, Valérie Mrejen, Wissam Charaf...
-She is the founder of LUCO, a professional organization of cinematographers. http://www.gertrudebaillot.com
+She is the founder of LUCO, a professional organization of cinematographers.
+Gertrude Baillot, official website.

 Emmanuelle Collinot, Director of Photography